-The Barossa Saber is made from the roots of vineyards in the Barossa - the largest region for grape growth and wine making in Australia.
+The Barossa Sabre is made from the roots of vineyards in the Barossa - the largest region for grape growth and wine making in Australia.

-The handle of the Barossa Saber is made in honour of the deep rich culture of red wine made from some of the first people to arrive in SA.
+The handle of the Barossa Sabre is made in honour of the deep rich culture of red wine made from some of the first people to arrive in SA.

 The deep red handle is made using roots of the vines themselves and is a simple way of re-incarnating a vine after it dies.
 When cared for this piece of history will then last forever.

-We hope you enjoy the utility and memorable moment you create with every use of this Saber.
+We hope you enjoy the utility and memorable moment you create with every use of this Sabre.

 Life is just a series of moments - so make the most of them!

 Blade Length: 290mm (11.41") | Overall Length: 430mm (16.92") | Blade Thickness: 3mm (0.11") | Weight: 229g (8.07oz)